 Sharks lose thousands of teeth while they are alive, and constantly grow new ones in due course.
 Their teeth, being tougher than their skeleton, remain in the environment long after they drop out or death.
-Some tooth fossilizes after a long period of time.
-This means there is no shortage of real old and new shark teeth in the world.
+Some teeth fossilize after burial and a long period of time.
+This means there is no shortage of real shark teeth in the world.
+Albeit shed modern shark teeth are not easily harvested from the ocean floor.
 However, fake ones do exist and you have to be cautious while buying them.
-In some cases, you might be disappointed to know that the “fossilized shark tooth” you bought is made of plastic.
+In some cases, you might be disappointed to know that the “fossil shark tooth” you bought is made of plastic.
 If you are shopping great white shark tooth online, look for genuine suppliers like, buriedtreasurefossils.com.

 The fiercest predators in the ocean:

 Sharks have the strongest jaws on earth and the great white is the largest of all.
 Each species of shark has a different shape of teeth that is identified by their food.
 The great white shark is a carnivore and possesses sharp, pointy teeth.
 It has been noticed that, some other animals including sperm whales and orcas attack great whites.

 The great white has jaws that are one-of-a-kind and different from other animals, because both the top and bottom jaws are moving.
 It will ambush its prey, attacked by biting with the lower jaw and then its upper jaw.
 Great whites shake their head back and forth tearing off a large piece of meat and swallowing it completely.